 When should I use this?
-To get access to the largest amount of compute time you need to submit non-interactive jobs.
-You might want to submit a job when desktop GPUs aren’t powerful enough or you need more GPU ram, and interactive jobs are preventing reproducibility or taking too much time.
+To get access to the largest amount of compute time and resources you need to submit non-interactive jobs.
+You might want to submit a job when desktop GPUs aren’t powerful enough or you need more GPU RAM, and interactive jobs are preventing reproducibility or taking too much time.

 More information: The benefit of submitting jobs versus running interactive jobs is that when the resources become available to you, the job will execute the commands you wrote immediately.
 If you have an interactive job, commands are only executed when you input them, leading to wasted time on your behalf waiting for the session to become available and wasted resources (compute time) that could be used by others in their research.
 It is important to use interactive jobs as the precursor to job submissions to get the benefits of both.